 How to efficiently manage your currencies

-If you derive your income in any other currency but the dollar, you need to find the best strategies of bringing the money into America, taking into consideration currency exchange rates, international wire transfers and the banking system in America.
+If you derive your income in any other currency but the dollar, you need to find the best strategies for bringing the money into America, taking into consideration currency exchange rates, international wire transfers and the banking system in America.

 One option is to open an international bank account that can cater for all the currencies you need.